chiru-13/ArchEHR-RAG/README.md

 ### `experiments/model_experiments.ipynb`
 Used to test different embedding models and retrievers before finalizing the workflow.
 This notebook ensures the best-performing configurations are selected.

+### `sample_data.json`
+Contains th sample test data for testing the work flow of the `ArchEHR-RAG`.
+Load this json or copy paste each test case as required to `main.py`.

 ## Citation for ArchEHR-QA:
 Soni, S., & Demner-Fushman, D. (2025).
 ArchEHR-QA: BioNLP at ACL 2025 Shared Task on Grounded Electronic Health Record Question Answering (version 1.1).
 PhysioNet. https://doi.org/10.13026/f9xr-rr81.